How to Make your Home Feel Calmer

 I can't promise that a unicorn is going to greet you at the door and serve you a gourmet meal, but I can give you some ideas things that will improve your life little by little...till all of a sudden you come home one day and realize omg my house does feel calm!

-If you're really ready for a change, check out my ecourse - The Powerful Room and change the way your whole house feels.
+If you're really ready for a change, download my free ebook 101 Ways to a Beautiful Cozy Home: that reflects the real you and change the way your whole house feels.

 If you're not quite ready then keep reading...you're in for some fabulous ideas!

 Items made from natural materials can really ground a room.
 For example, a wooden serving tray is a great little accent piece.
 Also consider a super rustic wooden sculpture.
 Not only can they be soothing but they can give you a little nature zing.
 Lastly, a real plant placed in strategic spots (even if it’s just one) can bring the room 'down' a notch towards calmness.

 Include Artwork that Makes you Feel Whimsical and Light

 Artwork can play a big role in making a room calmer.

 I invite you to brainstorm about what is calming to you?
 For me a calm room is whimsical and light.
 The artwork in it doesn't demand anything from me.
 It doesn't make me feel like I 'should' be anything other than what I am.....and for me whimsical and light is emotionally captured in pastels.
 For me there is something about pastel prints especially ones that tip their hat to natural settings but in an abstract way.
 So here are some examples of what I like....what do you like?
 What makes you feel calmer?